 \subsection{Relationship to the Literature.}

 We focus the review strictly on the literatures about estimation and inference on heterogeneous effects and inference using sample splitting.

-We first mention work that uses linear and semiparametric regression methods.
+This work is related to the literature that uses linear and semiparametric regression methods for estimation and inference on heterogeneous effects. \cite{crump2008nonparametric} developed tests of treatment effect homogeneity for low-dimensional settings based on traditional series estimators of the CATE.
 A semiparametric inference method for characterizing heterogeneity, called the sorted effects method, was given in \cite{CFL2014}.
-This approach does provide a full set of inference tools, including simultaneous bands for percentiles of the CATE, but is strictly limited to the traditional semiparametric estimators for the regression and causal functions. \cite{hansen:kobzur} proposed a sparsity based method called "targeted undersmoothing" to perform inference on heterogeneous effects.
-This approach does allow for high-dimensional settings, but makes strong assumptions on sparsity as well as additional assumptions that enable the targeted undersmoothing.
-A related approach, which allows for simultaneous inference on many coefficients (for example, inference on the coefficients corresponding to the interaction of the treatment with other variables) was first given in \cite{BCK-LAD} using a Z-estimation framework, where the number of interactions can be very large; see also \cite{dezeure2016high} for a more recent effort in this direction, focusing on de-biased lasso in mean regression problems.
-This approach, however, still relies on a strong form of sparsity assumptions. \cite{zhao2017selective} proposed a post-selection inference framework within the high-dimensional linear sparse models for the heterogeneous effects.
+This approach does provide a full set of inference tools, including simultaneous bands for percentiles of the CATE, but is strictly limited to the traditional semiparametric estimators of the regression and causal functions. \cite{hansen:kobzur} proposed a sparsity-based method called ``targeted undersmoothing" to perform inference on heterogeneous effects.
+This approach does allow for high-dimensional settings, but imposes sparsity as well as additional assumptions that enable the targeted undersmoothing.
+A related approach, which allows for simultaneous inference on many coefficients (for example, inference on the coefficients corresponding to the interaction of the treatment with other variables) is proposed \cite{BCK-LAD} using a Z-estimation framework, where the number of interactions can be very large; see also \cite{dezeure2016high} for a more recent effort in this direction, focusing on de-biased lasso in mean regression problems.
+This approach, however, still relies on a strong form of sparsity assumptions. \cite{zhao2017selective} proposed a post-selection inference framework within high-dimensional linear sparse models for the heterogeneous effects.
 The approach is attractive because it allows for some misspecification of the model.